 Admission to the Pharm.D. program is competitive.
-Objective data, particularly performance in required math & science courses, overall GPA, PCAT scores, and ACT or SAT scores are significant.
+The Admissions Committee rely heavily on interview criteria, objective data, particularly performance in required math & science courses, overall GPA, PCAT scores, and ACT or SAT scores are significant.
 Students are admitted to the professional Pharm.D. program in the Fall and Spring.
 Approximately eighty-five students are admitted to the professional Pharm.D. program each year.
-Preference is given to qualified applicants who are residents of Oklahoma.
-In addition, consideration is also given to other qualified citizens or permanent residents of the United States who complete their pre-pharmacy program at SWOSU.
+Consideration is given to qualified applicants from Oklahoma and states that border Oklahoma and to other qualified citizens or permanent residents of the United States who complete their pre-pharmacy program at SWOSU.
 The primary mission of SWOSU and the COP is teaching.

 Faculty in the COP provide instruction in all the courses in the professional Pharm.D. program.
 Most didactic classes have approximately 60 students, while laboratory classes taught within the COP usually have less than 20 students.
 Graduates of the COP at SWOSU continue to perform above average on the NAPLEX, the national licensing examination for pharmacy.
 The COP at SWOSU has more than 5000 alumni.
 Many are leaders in their community, while numerous alumni have attained state, regional, national and international recognition.